Tarangire National Park, Northern Tanzania

 The lodge offers full day game drives into the Tarangire National Park and into Lake Manyara National Park; birdwatching and walks are also a highlight.
 While some guests will arrive with their own private guide, the guiding at the lodge is of a very high standard.

 Accommodation at the lodge is comfortable and stylish – just eight tented rooms, set apart for privacy and each with beautiful views out over the plains in front of the camp.
 The tents have large private decks on which to relax between activities, and a bathroom with an enormous “egg-shaped” bath.
-There is also a family room which is perfect for families or for groups of friends traveling together.
+There is also a family room which is perfect for families or for groups of friends travelling together.

 For those lazy afternoons between game drives, Chem Chem also has a small bush spa offering massages, pedicures and manicures and other treatments – or just choose to relax by their pool on the comfortable sunloungers.